FraserThompson/doctor-pricer-web/README.md

 # doctorpricer-web

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1 about a million years ago and then migrated over to Webpack.
+This is the frontend for DoctorPricer.
+It's an AngularJS app written a million years ago and adapted over to Webpack at some point.

+AngularJS is deprecated.
+One day if I ever have time I might migrate it to the latest Angular, or rewrite it in something else.

 ## Dev

-Run `yarn run serve` for preview.
+Run `npm start`.
 It'll be served at port `9001`.

-If you want to change the API URL to something local then the place to do that in `app.js` at line 40.
+If you want to change the API URL to something local, do that in `app.js` at line 40.

 ## Deploy

-`yarn run build`
+`npm run build`

 Commit and push to master then run:

-`yarn run deploy`
+`npm run deploy`